LCcodder/StopGameRu-bot/README.md

 ___

-To use this bot you need to clone the repository (libraries are already installed), insert your discord bot token in "bot_config.json" file.
+To use this bot you need to clone the repository (and install the libraries), insert your discord bot token in "bot_config.json" file.
 Next, you need to set up some the parameters in the same file:

 ___